 A game streaming service would not only fire a shot across the bow of Amazon, but encroach further on Twitch.
 The advantage that Google might have over AWS and Microsoft Azure is, once again, its reach.
 Google has its hands across numerous devices and in more touch points versus Amazon and Twitch.
 But ultimately it might come down to cloud capabilities and Google hopes it wins out.

-And with the launch of the Stadia studio which will develop first-party games, run by former Ubisoft and Electronics Art executive Jade Raymond, this could bring both little and big-name studios to pay attention and develop exclusives which could improve the stature of Stadia.
+And with the launch of the Stadia studio which will develop first-party games, run by former Ubisoft and Electronics Art executive Jade Raymond, could bring both little and big-name studios to pay attention and develop exclusives which could improve the stature of Stadia.

 Change doesn’t happen overnight